RealOrangeOne/theorangeone.net/content/posts/backup-strategy-2021.md

 {{< youtube A_PcOZK4vFk >}}

 The backup itself is done using [`rsnapshot`](https://rsnapshot.org/), a simple wrapper around `rsync`, but with snapshots.
 This way backups are versioned, and I can keep several copies without using excessive space.
 The configuration for all this is stored in a (private, sorry) repository on [my GitLab server](https://git.theorangeone.net), so just before running a backup I can `git pull` to ensure it's the latest.
+Every once in a while (~2 weeks), I'll connect the drives, and run a backup.
+This keeps the data fresh, and monitors bit-rot.

 The drives contain backups for [vaultwarden](https://github.com/dani-garcia/vaultwarden), SSH keys, compressed database backups, important documents, git repositories and a few other bits which might be handy when restoring data.
 Now, if the absolute worst happens, there's still some hope of getting to my backups.